 And this type of work comes with a lot of benefits.
 Working as a ref is a good opportunity to meet new people and get paid for it.
 Not only that but if football’s your thing, then it’s a great way to keep on top of your local league scores.
 You’ll also get a decent dose of exercise running up and down the pitch to keep track of what’s going on.
 Check out the Referee Association’s website for a good guide to referee-level fitness.

 So what about the challenges?
 Referees often have to put up with a lot of grief from either angry fans or players who feel they’ve been treated unfairly.
 You’ll have to stick by your initial judgement which could be difficult.

 - The FA

 - Football Referee Organisation

-“By the time I decided I wanted to be a professional referee, I was little too old,” said Trevor.
+“By the time I decided I wanted to be a professional referee, I was a little too old,” said Trevor.
 “If someone wants to get into refereeing then it’s ideal if you’re young.
 Top refs get to travel all over the world and see all different things.

-“A referee has to be fit, and we give our referees fitness training at least once a week – we also have continued training and seminars for refs, new ones and old ones.
-They don’t just go out there and we leave them to it – we look after them and guide them, it’s part of the referee’s career.
+“A referee has to be fit, and we give our referees fitness training at least once a week.
+We also have continued training and seminars for refs; new ones and old ones.
+They don’t just go out there and we leave them to it – we look after them and guide them; it’s part of the referee’s career.

 “There’ll always be someone who doesn’t agree with your decisions but you just have to take it on the chin.
 I remember reffing a semi-final game in a local park about ten years ago; we’d just had half time and I was about to blow the whistle for the second half to start when a streaker ran on to the pitch with nothing but a pair of wellies.
 I had to send him off for wearing the wrong footwear!”